trapcodeio/object-validator-pro/readme.md

 #### Adding New Validation

-using the `new Validator(name, validationFn, error?)` syntax you can add or modify any validator or error.
+using the `new Validator(name, validationFn, error)` syntax you can add or modify any validator or error.

 Lets add a new validation called `exact` that checks if the `data` key matches some other word.